ir-engine/ir-engine/content/en/docs/3. API Reference/api-reference.md

 Components reflect Aframe standard or custom components.
 Components in the database store data statefully, and components are always associated with entities -- when an entity is destroyed, all components go along with it.

 ### Resource
-Resources are referenced files -- a video, image, thumbnail, script, anything that can be discovered at a URL
+Resources are referenced files -- a video, image, thumbnail, script, anycd .. thing that can be discovered at a URL

 ### Collection
 Collections represent a logic grouping of entities.
 A "scene" is a collection of entities with the scene type.
 Collections can also contain information about attribution and licensing (for example, for a scene)